Understanding Habakkuk 2:2–3 in Business, Ministry, and Mission

 Stewardship Requires Translation

-• Brand strategy provides articulation.
+- Brand strategy provides a framework.

-• Digital platforms provide accessibility.
+- Digital platforms provide accessibility.

-• Visual elements provide recognition.
+- Visual elements provide identification.

 Practical Application